gt2199/Molecules/README.md

-# Predicting properties of organic molecules with neural networks
+# Predict properties of organic molecules with neural networks